deggja/serpent/README.md

 Serpent will require access to your Kubernetes cluster.
 Ensure your `kubeconfig` is set up correctly before starting the game.
 The application currently expects the kubeconfig at its default location.

-As you play and the pods are deleted, Serpent will log the actions to a `chaos.log` file for your review.
+As you play and the pods are deleted, Serpent will log its actions to a `chaos.log` file for your review.

 ## Contribute 🔨